snapshot-labs/snapshot/README.md

 VITE_VIEW_AS_SPACE=fabien.eth
 ```

-#### ENS Domain
+#### Rinkeby ENS Domain

 To create a new space you need to have an ENS domain and set a `snapshot` TEXT record, pointing to a file on IPFS, containing your space settings.

-If you don't have an ENS domain on the Ethereum mainnet or you don't want to use it, you can also register one on Rinkeby and set `VITE_DEFAULT_NETWORK=4` in your `.env.local`.
-Open the [ENS web interface](https://app.ens.domains) and connect your wallet to Rinkeby, then register your test domain and use it to create a new space.
+If you don't have an ENS domain on the Ethereum mainnet or you don't want to use it for development, you can also register one on Rinkeby.
+Open the [ENS web interface](https://app.ens.domains), connect your wallet to Rinkeby and register your test domain.

+Set `VITE_DEFAULT_NETWORK=4` in your `.env.local`.
+You will also have to [run your own local hub](https://github.com/snapshot-labs/snapshot-hub) and configure it to check ENS domains on Rinkeby as well.

 ## License